 As eligibility for Financial Aid is evaluated at the beginning of each academic year, a student must submit a new financial aid application for each academic year of their enrollment.
 Many programs can be completed within one academic year and will not need to reapply for financial aid.
-If a student is enrolled in a program which is longer than one academic year, however, financial assistance may change and the student will need to reapply for Financial Aid by submitting a new financial aid application.
+If a student is enrolled in a program which is longer than one academic year, however, financial assistance may change and the student will need to reapply for Financial aid application.